IoanaMRusu/SQL---Rockbuster-Data-Analysis-Project/README.md

 Our collaboration with Rockbusters Business Intelligence team will assist in the launch of the new online service's strategy.
 The dataset provided is composed of a relational database containing details about the current clients.

 # Data
 The data was provided by Rockbuster in the Project Brief.
-The data set worked on contained the following information:
+The data set worked on contained film inventory, customers, payments, among other things.

 # Fact Tables
 Payment, Rental, Dimension Tables, Actor, Address, Category, City, Country, Customer, Fim, Film Actor, Film Category, Inventory, Language, Staff, Store